 The second line of development in the 400 years of Protestant history is equally impressive and equally interesting in its outcome.
 Protestantism started on its mission with the conviction that the Bible was a revelation of the only plan of salvation offered to mankind and the only channel through which mankind, either in part or as a whole, might be saved.
-This attitude of necessity expressed itself in a missionary zeal.
+This attitude, of necessity, expressed itself in a missionary zeal.
 The record of disinterested consecrations to this high purpose, of carrying the religion of Christianity to the world, is one of the great epochs of human history.
 One cannot read of the consecration, the sacrifice, and the fidelity unto death of the missionaries without feeling that he is in touch with one of the most moving and profound forces in human life.
-Theastonishing fact remains, however, that one of the products of this extraordinarily interesting missionary movements has been the inevitable effect of the religion and religious life of other people upon the missionaries and upon Christian thought and attitude.
-I suppose that it is fair to say that out of this tremendous experience of the Christian world in its foreign missionary enterprises there has come a vast increase on our part of our knowledge of other religions, their origin, their character and their influence; out of it has evolved within the last century or less the comparative study of religions; the likenesses and the differences that obtain between religions.
-The net income of this reaction has been the conclusion, which is very widely held, and which increasingly commends itself to disinterested minds, the conclusion that religion itself is subject to the revolutionary pro cess; that Christiamity is not a supernatural revelation but an interpretation of religion in terms of its age. and time.
-In bther words, Protestantism started out with the conviction that Christianity is a supernatural revelation arrives at the conclusion that while Christianity may be the best of religions, it is not different from other religions in the nature with its authority.
-To whatever extent it commends itself by its intrinsic worth and truthfulness.
-So while the Roman Catholic world has arrived at its Document of Infallibility and its dogma of authority, the Protestant Church follow with implicit faith and fidelity, the conviction of an infallible Bible and a supernatural religion have rarrived at the point where it can no longer maintain that the Bible is an infallible or supernatural book, or that Christianity itself is the sole and exclusively true religion, supernatural in character, And, just as the Pope, with his hand on the dynamo in the Vatican, symbolizes the touch of the medieval world with the world, discovered and described by modern science,so Protestantism, with its historic experiences behind it, is in touch with the same world.
-At the present time, and I am statting these things rather bluntly, there seem to be two tendencies of doubtful value from the point of view of religious leadership.
+The astonishing fact remains, however, that one of the products of this extraordinarily interesting missionary movement has been the inevitable effect of the religion and religious life of other people upon the missionaries and upon Christian thought and attitude.
+I suppose that it is fair to say that out of this tremendous experience of the Christian world in its foreign missionary enterprises there has come a vast increase on our part of our knowledge of other religions, their origin, their character and their influence; out of it has evolved within the last century or less the comparative study of religions; the likenesses and differences that obtain between religions.
+The net income of this reaction has been the conclusion, which is very widely held, and which increasingly commends itself to disinterested minds, the conclusion that religion itself is subject to the revolutionary process; that Christianity is not a supernatural revelation but an interpretation of religion in terms of its age, and time.
+In other words, Protestantism, starting out with the conviction that Christianity is a supernatural revelation, arrives at the conclusion that while Christianity may be the best of religions, it is not different from other religions in its nature and its authority.
+To whatever extent it commends itself to us in our day, it commends itself by its intrinsic worth and truthfulness.

+So, while the Roman Catholic world has arrived at its Doctrine of Infallibility and its dogma of authority, the Protestant Churches, following with implicit faith and fidelity, the conviction of an infallible Bible and a supernatural religion, have arrived at the point where it can no longer maintain that the Bible is an infallible or supernatural book, or that Christianity itself is the sole and exclusively true religion, supernatural in character.
+And, just as the Pope, with his hand on the dynamo in the Vatican, symbolizes the touch of the medieval world with the world discovered and described by modern science, so Protestantism, with its historic experiences behind it, is in touch with the same world.
+At the present time, and I am stating these things rather bluntly, there seem to be two tendencies of doubtful value from the point of view of religious leadership.
 The first tendency is the attempt to drag into the household of faith the Grecian horse of a so-called "scientific religion."
-This, it seems to me, is quite as dangerous and as futile as the attempt to paint nedieval dogmas with modernistic paint and try to dispose of them in the ecclessicastical markets of the day.
+This, its seems to me, is quite as dangerous and as futile as the attempt to paint medieval dogmas with modernistic paint and try to dispose of them in the ecclesiastical markets of the day.